Newag Griffin: Production and tests

 The E4MSU locomotive was unveiled on 18 September 2012 at the InnoTrans Trade Fair in Berlin.
 At the end of April 2013 the locomotive was transported to the Railway Institute's test track near Żmigród where the testing on the locomotive began.
-On 16 May 2013 the locomotive together with two carriages began being used by PKP Intercity in Nowy Sacz, and in the following days the locomotive was tested at the Olsztyn – Nidzica railway line (where the turning of the locomotive was tested).
+On 16 May 2013 the locomotive together with two carriages began being used by PKP Intercity in Nowy Sącz, and in the following days the locomotive was tested at the Olsztyn – Nidzica railway line (where the turning of the locomotive was tested).
 The locomotive returned to the south of the country, where at the beginning of June 2013 had passed the static tests at the Kraków Railway Institute, then the locomotive was sent to Żmigród.
 Between 18 and 31 July 2013 PKP Cargo conducted a driving test which is necessary to obtain a certificate for the locomotive.
 On 28 May 2014 Newag signed a contract with Đuro Đaković Specijalna Vozila for the joint construction of the electric locomotive E4ACU type, which included technology transfer and exchange of know-how in the area of the production of electric locomotives.